hituro/hituro-makes-macros/storylets/TUTORIAL.md

 <<link [[Back to the Farm|Farm]]>><<sequenceadvance "$season">><</link>>
 ```

-All the passages end with a link back to the farm that advances the season.
+All the passages end with a link back to the farm that advances the season, using `<<sequenceadvance>>` just like in the **Farm** passage.

+If you go back to playing the game now, you'll see the appropriate activites come up as links on the **Farm** passage.
+Clicking any of those links will take you to the appropriate passage, while clicking "Back to the Farm" in those passages will go back to the hub and move the year one season forward.

 ---
-## Randomisation

-If you refresh the **Farm** passage in Summer you will notice that the order of the activities changes as you reload.
-This is because storylets are being randomised and picked each time the passage loads.
-If you follow this model in a real game, you may want to make sure that the player can't just refresh their way to a better list of stories by setting `State.prng.init();` in your story javascript.

----
 ## Love

 Let's add our love story.

-Make two new passages, **Assignation** and **Leave**, and then add the following storylets to the list in **StoryInit**.
+Make two new passages, **Assignation** and **Leave**, and then add the following storylets to the end of list in **StoryInit** (remembering to put a comma between the "Apple Picking" storylet and the new ones):

 ```js
   {